robertangeles/repo-ai-prompts/write-culinary-recipe.md

    [Include a short description of the cuisine type]

    FLAVOUR PROFILE
-   [Include the flavor profile description here with a maximum of 300 words]
+   [Include the flavor profile here with a maximum of 300 words]

    VISUAL DESCRIPTION
    [Include the visual description here]